Dixville Notch & Table Rock, NH

 • Dixville Township, NH | Great North Woods

-Vertigo view from the end of Table Rock and a 700 foot drop.
+Vertigo from Table Rock's end, and a sheer 700 foot drop.

 Best known for being "First in the Nation" to declare the results of its presidential election voting, we declare that Dixville Notch should also be well known for having one of the best hiking trails in the state of New Hampshire.